Companioning for pregnancy loss

 If you’re experiencing ongoing stress, disassociation, or anxiety when you think about your loss experience, or when encountering visual reminders of what happened, it may be supportive to process your loss story in a safe and compassionate setting.

 I'm trained in Birth Story Medicine as well as in Companioning for Perinatal Loss.
-I’ve combined these two modalities to support women who want to process and integrate a miscarriage story for ongoing healing.
-This uses techniques including internal family systems, archetypes, solutions-focused counseling, and somatic practice.
+I’ve combined these two modalities to support women who want to process and integrate a loss story for ongoing healing.
+This uses techniques including internal family systems, solutions-focused counseling, and somatic practice.

 My role is to hold compassionate space for you and your story, deeply listen to what happened and your experience, and speak to the stories you're carrying about this loss.